 Strength.
 Courage.
 Hard Work.
 These essential ingredients of Olympic glory mirror our own American character and inspire us to watch and revere the young talent that represents our nation.
 The Olympics have always been a major viewing event, attracting best-in-class marketers to support Team USA.
-But although this may be a moment for our national pride on a global stage, Team USA is first and foremost
+But although this may be a moment for our national pride on a global stage, Team USA is first and foremost an amalgamation of local talent.

 We often forget that the national audience is built from hundreds of local communities who watch for the chance to see their homegrown heroes become global champions – and it is these local fans who are driving Olympic enthusiasm.
 A look at the metered market delivery through the duration of Olympic coverage confirms the power of local affinity.